-All student bills are expected to be paid in full within five business days from the beginning of the on-campus semester (even if you are an online student).
+All student bills are expected to be paid in full within five business days from the beginning of the semester.
 If you have a complete financial aid file prior to the beginning of the semester, financial aid will be applied to your account.
 Any remaining balance that financial aid does not cover is the responsibility of the student.
 If you do not have a complete financial aid file before the semester begins, you may still apply for financial aid during the semester you are enrolled; however, you will be required to pay the full cost of your bill by the due date.
 If you are eligible for financial aid, refund checks will be issued during the semester for any excess aid.

 We do offer payment plans to help you pay your tuition and fees over the current semester.
 Your outstanding balance will be divided into three equal payments.
-The first payment is due within the five business days from the beginning of the on-campus semester.
-Contact the Student Billing Coordinator at 800-844-2622 or 906-248-8441 before the beginning of the semester to setup a payment plan.
+The first payment is due within the five business days from the beginning of the semester.
+Contact the Student Billing Coordinator at 800-844-2622 or (906) 248-8441 before the beginning of the semester to setup a payment plan.

 If you fail to pay the balance in full or setup a payment plan within five business days from the beginning of the semester, your account is delinquent and will be referred to a court or an outside agency after 30 days.

-Online students who have not paid in full OR have a payment arrangement plan signed within five business days from the beginning of the semester will lose their online access immediately and will be dropped from classes after ten business days.
-On-campus students who have not paid in full OR have a payment arrangement plan signed within five business days from the beginning of the semester will lose their online access immediately.
+Students who have not paid in full OR have a payment arrangement plan signed within five business days from the beginning of the semester will lose their online access immediately and may be dropped from classes.

 The Cashier is responsible for receipting and depositing the money paid to the College.
 These include payments from students, parents, and other organizations.